 What Is Fiber Optic Internet?

-Fiber internet is a type of broadband transmitted over fiber optic cables, offering fast, reliable service.
+Fiber internet is a type of broadband transmitted over fiber-optic cables, offering fast, reliable service.
 However, fiber internet isn’t as well-dispersed as many would prefer, thanks to last-mile infrastructure challenges.
-Read on to learn more about the benefits of fiber optic internet, what to consider if you want to build your own and how SelectROW can help.
+Read on to learn more about the benefits of fiber internet, what to consider if you want to build your own and how SelectROW can help.

-Fiber optic internet starts with cables made up of bundled optical fibers.
-While copper cables send data as electrical impulses, fiber optic cables use light.
+Fiber-optic internet starts with cables made up of bundled optical fibers.
+While copper cables send data as electrical impulses, fiber cables use light.
 Each optical fiber has a glass or plastic core to transmit the light, surrounded by cladding that reflects the light and keeps it from escaping the core.

-Before it can get there, the signal must cross the last mile — the final step that connects the endpoint consumer to the backbone of the internet.
-This step is typically the biggest stumbling block for fiber optic internet providers.
+Before data can reach its destination, the signal must cross the last mile — the final step that connects the endpoint consumer to the backbone of the internet.
+This step is typically the biggest stumbling block for fiber internet providers.
 In many places, the copper wiring that transmits telephone and television signals is the only existing infrastructure for last-mile connections.
-With a lower bandwidth and greater attenuation than fiber optics, copper wiring presents challenges for this crucial last-mile connection.
+With a lower bandwidth and greater attenuation than fiber-optic cables, copper presents challenges for this crucial last-mile connection.

-Establishing a fiber optic connection requires careful planning to solve the last-mile challenge.
+Establishing a fiber internet connection requires careful planning to solve the last-mile challenge.
 An internet service provider (ISP) must balance cost and customer desire to reach the best solution.
-Providers can choose one of the following types of fiber optic last-mile connections:
+Providers can choose one of three fiber-optic last-mile connections:

 • Fiber to the premise (FTTP): These are the most direct connections, establishing a fiber connection from beginning to end with no copper wiring.
 Since they call for new infrastructure for each endpoint, they are also the most expensive for the ISP.

-• Fiber to the neighborhood (FTTN): In this connection method, the fiber endpoint is a street cabinet positioned in a central location.
-From there, copper cables distribute the connection to individual locations.
-This method allows ISPs to use the existing copper infrastructure, helping keep initial costs down.
-However, customers at the edges of the connection may notice slightly lower speeds as the signal has to travel farther.
+• Fiber to the neighborhood (FTTN): In this connection method, the fiber endpoint is an outdoor cabinet positioned in a central location.
+From there, cables distribute the connection to individual locations.
+This method allows ISPs to use the existing infrastructure, keeping initial costs down.
+However, customers at the edges of the connection may notice slightly lower speeds as the signal travels farther.

-• Fiber to the building (FTTB): An FTTB connection offers a fiber optic solution for buildings with multiple residents like apartments and commercial properties.
+• Fiber to the building (FTTB): An FTTB connection offers a fiber-optic solution for buildings with multiple residents like apartments and commercial properties.
 It can function as a mix of the options above.
 Like FTTP, the fiber cable runs all the way up to a building where it connects to a distribution point, like the street cabinets that FTTN uses.
-The data might travel to the individual offices or apartments via fiber optics or pre-existing copper wiring.
+The data might travel to individual offices or apartments via fiber cables or preexisting copper connections.

 What Is Fiber Optic Internet?

-Municipalities and ISPs interested in building their own fiber optic cable internet can start with the following steps:
+Municipalities and ISPs interested in building their own fiber internet can start with the following steps:

 1. Choose Your Method